stnavdeev/stnavdeev.github.io/_pages/about.md

 ---

 <p align="justify">
 My name is Stanislav Avdeev, and I am a PhD candidate in Economics at the University of Amsterdam.
-My research combines large-scale administrative and survey data from the Netherlands and Norway with quasi-experimental methods to study discrimination and diversity in higher education and healthcare.
+My research examines discrimination and diversity in higher education and healthcare using large-scale administrative and survey data from the Netherlands and Norway combined with quasi-experimental methods.
 </p>
 <p align="justify">
-My work has been published in the American Economic Journal: Applied Economics and the Journal of Public Economics, among others.
-I have received research funding from the European Association for International Education and the Sustainable Future Initiative, and my research has been recognised with best paper awards at the Conference of the European Society for Population Economics and the CESifo/ifo Junior Workshop on the Economics of Education.
+My work has been published in leading journals, including the American Economic Journal: Applied Economics and the Journal of Public Economics.
+I have received research funding from the European Association for International Education and the Sustainable Future Initiative, and my work has been recognised with best paper awards at the European Society for Population Economics Conference and the CESifo/ifo Junior Workshop on the Economics of Education.
 </p>
 <p align="justify">
-In addition to academic research, I contribute to policy research.
-I support evidence-based decision-making in healthcare in the Netherlands at the Amsterdam Health and Technology Institute and contribute to education policy as an expert reviewer for UNESCO’s Global Education Monitoring Report.
+In addition to academic work, I conduct policy research at the Amsterdam Health and Technology Institute, where I analyse health disparities and evaluate the impact of healthcare policies and interventions in the Netherlands.
+I also serve as an expert reviewer for UNESCO’s Global Education Monitoring Report.
 </p>
 <p align="justify">
 If you are interested in research or teaching collaborations, feel free to contact me at <a href="mailto:stnavdeev@gmail.com" style="color: black;">stnavdeev@gmail.com</a>